llvm/llvm-project/llvm/utils/TableGen/jupyter/README.md

     # To use the kernel from the command line.
     jupyter console --kernel tablegen
 ```

+Or open the notebook in a tool with built in Jupyter support.

 `llvm-tblgen` is expected to be either in the `PATH` or you can set
 the environment variable `LLVM_TBLGEN_EXECUTABLE` to point to it directly.